 Depending on your original selection and interview success, the Scheme offers four disciplines.
 Learn more about each on the links below:

 Learn more about day-to-day life working offshore below, as these apprentices discuss their routines, life on an asset and their roles whilst working alongside industry professionals.

 What format will my interview take?

 In response to the challenges of the COVID-19 pandemic, OPITO employees are currently working from home, therefore OGTAP interviews will be held on a video platform.
-Your invite to interview will be via Zoom.
+Your invite to interview will be via Microsoft Teams.
 You do not need to download this application, you can simply click on the link sent to you.
 The most important preliminary step you need to take before your live video interview is to check your internet connection is working.
 Prepare a space you are comfortable in, where you can set up your laptop, tablet or phone and try to avoid any interruptions or distractions.

 How can I prepare for my interview?